4-Endless-coder/Vite-React-learning-2.0/README.md

 ### Ans
 .
 The <Activity> is a wrapper component that lets you hide parts of your UI but preserve their state and DOM

+### useEffect Event in React 19.2

+1. what is the useEffectEvent
+2. Problem statement (Why we need useEffectEvent)
+3. Solution with useEffectEvent
+4. Interview Question
+5. Notes and code